 Yes, Goodwill accepts Christmas decorations and lights year-round.
 Just keep in mind that you should ideally bring them to a local Goodwill store in working order, as they are probably not worth investing time and effort into fixing.

 Recycled Christmas lights are broken down into their individual components to become the raw material for new products.
 Grinding up the strings separates the copper and PVC, and other metals are also removed.
 These are all valuable commodities for electronics manufacturing.

 It might seem like a small problem, but Christmas light recycling can reduce a considerable amount of unnecessary landfill trash.

-You can put your Christmas lights to good use or you can ask us to pick up your old lights from your home or office (if you’re in the San Francisco Bay Area), or you can bring them to our EcoCenter in Burlingame.
+You can put your Christmas lights to good use, or you can ask us to pick up your old lights from your home or office (if you’re in the San Francisco Bay Area), or you can bring them to our EcoCenter in Burlingame.

-Here at GreenCitizen, you will find many options to best dispose of your lights in an environmentally friendly and supportive way.
+At GreenCitizen, you will find many options to best dispose of your lights in an environmentally friendly and supportive way.

 Pingback: What Size Fuse For LED Strip Lights?
 How Does It Necessary? - lightingvilla.com

 Pingback: How to Make DIY Christmas Decorations | Discount Dumpster Rental

 Pingback: Can You Recycle Christmas Lights? | Discount Dumpster